-There are still a lot of questions about social media use.
-Researchers are looking at how social networks and technologies affect society.
-In the meantime, pay attention to your how you use these sites, and be conscious of not getting sucked into the comparison trap.
+There are still a lot of questions about how social networks and technologies affect society.
+In the meantime, pay attention to how you use these sites and be conscious of not getting sucked into the comparison trap.

 If you are depressed and lonely, there is help available, and we ask you to make that difficult step and reach out – call the National Alliance on Mental Illness (NAMI) Helpline at 800-950-6264 or text NAMI to 741741.
 You can also visit their website to find your local NAMI.